 Memory Verse –

-We pray the Lord’s blessings as you celebrate your birthday this week!
+We pray the Lord’s blessings as you celebrate your birthday!

 Thanks to all for adjusting to the parking and entry situation with the concrete work progressing.
 Lord willing, next Sunday we will return back to normal with a completely new driveway!

 “I enter a most earnest plea that in our hurried and rather bustling life of today we do not lose the hold that our forefathers had on the Bible.
 I wish to see the Bible study as much a matter of course in the secular colleges as in the seminary.
 No educated man can afford to be ignorant of the Bible, and no uneducated man can afford to be ignorant of the Bible.’ -Theodore Roosevelt

 “I refuse to believe that modern man, who split the atom and is exploring space, is unable to cope with the grandeur and glory of the King James Version.” –Winston Churchill

 “Ten years from today and the Bible will be a dead book.” –Robert J. Ingersoll (1833-1899)

 “One hundred years from my day there will not be a Bible in the earth except one that is looked upon by an antiquarian curiosity seeker.” -Voltaire (1694-1778)

 *Neither of these quotes came to pass.
 Men live and die, but God’s word lives forever!